-Asa a main rule, ships need to be registered to be eligible to navigate.
+All ships need to be registered to be eligible to navigate.
 Each ship is designated a ship type.
 ASTD utilizes the IHS Markit StatCode 5 Shiptype Coding System to categorize ship types.
-IHS has 5 category levels which are then aggregated from around 230 ship types to 15.
+IHS has 5 category levels which are then aggregated from almost 300 ship types to 15.

-For example, level 5 of the IHS Fairplay information has over 10 different types of chemical tankers, including Vegetable Oil tanker and Wine tanker.
+For example, level 5 of the IHS Fairplay information has 20 different types of tankers, including Chemical tanker, Vegetable Oil tanker and Water tanker.
 This information is aggregated to Chemical tankers in the ASTD ship types.

-However, when downloading data, users with access of level 1 can get the information in Ship Type Level 5, and therefore analyse quite specific ship types.
-That availability is dependent on user rights.
+However, when downloading data, one can get the information in Level 5, and therefore analyse quite specific shiptypes.